May 9th, 2011

 Both Roberts and Murdock were eliminated by a DuBois player, as the Beavers' duo of Palmer Casteel and Trey Gilmore advanced to the final.
 Casteel, DuBois' No. 2 player, ultimately won the championship by the scores of 2-6, 6-0, 6-4.

 1. How come there aren't more fans at the Punxsy baseball and softball games?
 I know April was uncharacteristically wet, but for a free game, much more than a couple dozen people should be in attendance every night.
 The Chucks have won seven-straight district titles, and the Lady Chucks are in search of their fourth straight.
 Combined, the two teams have lost just once at home and play on the nicest fields in the district.
 Come on people, show some support.

 Georgieann Gaston, 64, Punxsutawney, passed away Saturday, May 7, 2011, at her home.

-She was born Dec.
-18, 1922, in Punxsutawney, a daughter of the late Harry and Rita (Andre) Hippchen.
+Mrs. Gaston was born Feb.
+19, 1947, in Punxsutawney, a daughter of the late George and Eleanor (Barnoff) Stamler.

 (The Spirit is pleased to share with our readers vignettes of life in the 19th century as originally reported in past issues of the newspapers.
 These reproduced stories include their original headlines and spelling.)